seshbot/gldoc/README.md

 TODO:
  - allow OpenGL extensions to be explored
+ - source command description and usage text from somewhere
+ - add disqus comments or something?
  - related to the above, show 'alias' commands (generally provided by extensions)
  - indicate deprecated enums and functions
  - performance: use localstorage so JSON data doesn't have to be loaded into the app every visit